Canon 1D vs Fujifilm X-T30

 Review summary: Canon 1D vs Fujifilm X-T30

 So what is the bottom line?
 Which of the two cameras – the Canon 1D or the Fujifilm X-T30 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS-1D: